k0sproject/k0s/docs/install.md

 ### Next Steps

-- [Automated Cluster Setup](k0sctl-install.md) for deploying and upgrading multi-node clusters with k0sctl
+- [Installing with k0sctl](k0sctl-install.md) for deploying and upgrading multi-node clusters with one command
 - [Manual Install](k0s-multi-node.md) for advanced users for manually deploying multi-node clusters
 - [Control plane configuration options](configuration.md) for example for networking and datastore configuration
 - [Worker node configuration options](worker-node-config.md) for example for node labels and kubelet arguments